Luffy-Yao/DS_Take-Home-Challenges/README.md

 ## Note:

 **This repository is only for self-learning purpose.
-If you have better ideas of solutions I proposed, feel free to contact me by yaolinxing19945@gmail.com.**
+Leave me a message via yaolinxing19945@gmail.com if you had any question regarding my solutions or just want to share with me your thought.**

 1. [Conversion Rate](https://github.com/Luffy-Yao/DS_Challenges/blob/master/01.%20Conversion_Rate/Conversion_Rate.ipynb)